Servebolt/php-sdk/README.md

-# PHP SDK
+# Servebolt PHP SDK

-A PHP library to access the Servebolt API
+A PHP library to access the Servebolt API.